“Why is it that certain groundbreaking novels disappear from the radar screen while other lesser works remain in print?”

 Richard Bone (Jeff Bridges) is a golden boy beginning to tarnish.
 Something between a gigolo and a bum, he drifts the exclusive enclave of Santa Barbara, listlessly boning rich, bored women, hoping they’ll pay.
 “Fastest dick on the beach,” his friend, Alex Cutter (John Heard), calls him.

 Cutter is a Vietnam veteran.
 He left half of himself – an eye, an arm, a leg – over there.
 What’s left runs on alcohol, ravenous intelligence, and bitter, poison sarcasm.
 Bone crashes at Cutter’s rundown house.
-Most nights, he’s left alone there with Cutter’s long-suffering wife, Mo (Lisa Eichhorn), a pale, burned-out beauty, drinking straight from the bottle.
+Most nights, he’s left alone there with Cutter’s long-suffering wife, Mo (Lisa Eichhorn), a pale, burned-out beauty with the smartest brain and the sharpest eyes of all, drinking straight from the bottle.
 Bone and Mo talk.
 They hold each other’s gaze a little too long.
 They look at each other and wonder.

 Out late one fuggy night, Bone sees a figure, a shadow in the rain, stuffing something into a trashcan in an alley.
 Next morning, the cops haul him in.
 Turns out this figure was dumping a girl’s mutilated corpse.
 He barely saw the guy, he says.
-When he’s released, Cutter’s waiting for him.
+When he’s released, Cutter and Mo are waiting for him.
 It’s the town’s parade season.
 Bone watches local oil tycoon JJ Cord riding past on his horse, untouchable up there in the privileged sunlight.

 And suddenly he says: “It’s him.”